IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/excel-style-filtering.md

 ## Usage

 To turn on the grid excel filtering, two inputs should be set.
-The `AllowFiltering` should be set to **true** and the `FilterMode` should be set to `ExcelStyleFilter`.
+The `AllowFiltering` should be set to **true** and the `FilterMode` should be set to `ExcelStyleFilter` value.

 <!-- Angular -->
 ```html